Typhoon Tracy Stakes

-The Typhoon Tracy Stakes is a Moonee Valley Racing Club Group 3 Australian Thoroughbred horse race for three year old fillies, at set weights with penalties, over a distance of 1200 metres.
-It is held at Moonee Valley Racecourse in Melbourne, Australia in late February.
-Prize money is A$200,000.
+The Typhoon Tracy Stakes, currently known as the Don Casboult Classic, is a Moonee Valley Racing Club Group 3 Australian Thoroughbred horse race for three year old fillies, at set weights with penalties, over a distance of 1200 metres.
+It is held at Moonee Valley Racecourse in Melbourne, Australia in March.

+With Moonee Valley under redevelopment the race was moved to Caulfield in 2026.

 History

-The race is run on a Friday night under lights since inception.
+The race was initially run on a Friday night under lights.

 Name

-The race is named after 2009-2010 Australian Racehorse of the Year, Typhoon Tracy, who won the Myer Classic, C F Orr Stakes, Futurity Stakes and Queen Of The Turf Stakes during the season.
+The registered name of the race comes from the 2009-2010 Australian Racehorse of the Year, Typhoon Tracy, who won the Myer Classic, C F Orr Stakes, Futurity Stakes and Queen Of The Turf Stakes during the season.
 The mare died while giving birth to her first foal at Vinery Stud in the NSW Hunter Valley in 2012.

+From 2024 onwards the race is called the Don Casboult Classic, named after the former Moonee Valley Racing Club chair.